abhit13/titanbay_submission/README.md

 # Titanbay IS Support — Dataform Data Model

 **Stack:** Dataform + BigQuery (GCP)
 **Author:** Abhit Ghelani
 **Date:** April 2026

 ---

 ## Business Problem

-The Investor Services team resolves support tickets reactively with no structured view of which investors generate the most load, what they struggle with, or when pressure will peak.
-The Head of IS asked two questions:
+The IS team currently resolves tickets reactively with no structured view of which investors raise the most, what they struggle with, or when pressure will peak.
+The Head of Investor Services asked:

+> *"I want to understand which investors are raising the most support tickets and what patterns exist in that behaviour.
+I also want to be able to anticipate when our team is likely to be under more pressure than usual, so we can plan resourcing in advance rather than firefighting."*

+This breaks down into two analytical questions, which the model is designed to answer:

 1. Which investors raise the most tickets, and what patterns exist in that behaviour?
 2. When will the team be under more pressure than usual, so resourcing can be planned in advance?